vlainic/FilterNet-Keras/README.md

 For details on the FilterNet see its [original repository](https://github.com/Openmail/FilterNet).

-Here is my attempt to make the Keras version of the FilterNet.
+Here I shere the attempt to make the Keras version of the FilterNet.
+There is only model, not dataset or compiling-fitting part.

 *Note: I know it is not optimized for the fastest calculation with something as* fastai *in the original code.
 This is ongoing work and updates are possible.
 Also advices and comments are welcome :)*